WE ARE MOVING!

 We rescue and retire captive elephants who previously worked exhausting hours in the logging industry, or gave rides and performed in shows for tourist entertainment.
 We are pioneering ethical elephant tourism in the South of Phuket and offer visitors an Adventure of a Lifetime to learn about, love, and respect elephants through our compassionate and gentle approach.

 We do not allow bathing with elephants as this is not putting the welfare of the elephants first.
 It is stressful for the elephants, dangerous for guests, unhygienic, and unethical.

-Your visit ensures our work to rescue and save more elephants, and preserve the forests and precious wildlife.
+Your visit ensures our work to rescue and save more elephants, and to preserve the forests and precious wildlife.
 We look forward to welcoming you into our world xx

 FEED - WALK WITH - OBSERVE